daizoru/node-cello/README.md

 ## Introduction

-node-cello is a work-in-progress DSL and template for generating C programs.
+node-cello is a work-in-progress DSL and template engine for generating C programs.

 ## Warning